cgrochmal/guild/Readme.md

 Messaging App

+ Setup
+ ====
+ *from the guild-messaging directory*
+ 1. ensure ruby, rails, and sqlite3 are installed as per [this guide](https://guides.rubyonrails.org/getting_started.html)
+ 2. `bundle install`
+ 3. `rake db:setup`
+ *with the API server running, open a new terminal in guild-messaging-ui*
+ 1. npm install
+ 2. npm start

+ The app should now be visible at localhost:3001

 Issues
 	- the contract for GET /messages is misleading.
 It retrieves messages to or from both users, but the parameters imply that only a one-way message history will be retrieved.
 This could be remedied through use of a session token to track current user, and then something like GET /messages_with?user={}.
 A quicker solution would be to change the parameters to something like user1 and user2, but I kept it as-is to simplify implementation.